.וביום השביעי שבת וינפש...

 Some of my favorites include Dan Nichols, Julie Silver, Alan Goodis, Craig Taubman, Josh Nelson, Steve Dropkin, and a few more who don't have their own websites (yet).

-Celebrating with Children & Families
+Children AND Families

 Shabbat can be a very special time of the week for children, and an opportunity to introduce meaningful ritual and practice into your weekly routine.
 There are a variety of specific resources that have been developed for families and children to help include Shabbat along their Jewish journeys.